Loop around the eastern cape of Giens

 Apartments Belambra Club

-A few minutes after we have passed a pétanque court below, the coastal path branches off downwards.
-The area is not well marked, there is only a yellow marker on the ground and a sign, but this can only be read from below.
+A few minutes after we have passed a pétanque court, the coastal path branches off downwards.
+The area is not well marked, there is only a yellow marker on the ground and a sign, but this can only be read from the other side.

 You can shorten the tour here and return to the starting point: continue for about 100 meters and turn right under a parking lot.
 Up there, leave the car park through the driveway, turn right and continue up past tennis courts.
 When the road turns right at the saddle, we go straight and slightly left.
 Now it goes downhill on a forest road to the beach Plage de la Baume.
 The parking lot, the tennis courts and the road belong to the private area of the Belambra Holiday Club.